 - Look for spelling errors in the messages you receive.
-Real companies spend time to make sure the emails they send are correct, hackers don't.
+Real companies spend time ensuring the emails they send are correct, and hackers don't.

 - Check to see if the company addresses you by name.
 This doesn't necessarily mean the email is legit, but it's a good sign.